Soma Saito goes bold with his sound, presenting himself emotionally raw for the spine-chilling 2nd full-length album “in

 A melancholic acoustic guitar melody leads the way for carpool, song that is big on its band sound.

-The verses have a good pacing, something that, with the acoustic guitars, deep noticeable bass line and clean drums, give an impression of going on a trip.
-This would be the sort of music that I’d want playing when driving, regardless of the destination.
+The verses have good pacing, something that, with the acoustic guitars, deep noticeable bass line, and clean drums, give an impression of going on a trip.
+This would be the sort of music that I’d want to play when driving, regardless of the destination.

-At the same time, the verse itself is split into 2 parts, hinting at a chorus early on, especially due to how the song flows, as the song appears to have a subtle raise in tension that could very well be a pre-chorus.
+At the same time, the verse itself is split into 2 parts, hinting at a chorus early on, especially due to how the song flows, as the song appears to have a subtle rise in tension that could very well be a pre-chorus.
 In that two-part verse, we go for yet another couple of seconds before properly building up to the chorus.